ToniEstarlich/Nihongo-Quest/README.md

 - Each new feature (e.g., login system, flashcards, quiz logic) was developed in a separate branch before merging into the main branch.
 - Regular commits documented the progress and made it easier to track changes.
 - Pull requests were used to review changes before merging.
 - GitHub also served as a central hub for deployment to Heroku and collaboration.
+- Additionally, package.json and package-lock.json were included in version control to document the Node.js dependencies (used for JavaScript testing with Jest).
+These files ensure consistency if the environment needs to be reinstalled or tested by others.

 ---